This column is likely to create a lot of reactions from the academia of reliability and maintenance management, and all comments are welcome.

 Reliability-Centered Maintenance (RCM) has its place, but many times plants jump into training programs and attempt to implement Reliability Centered Maintenance long before they are ready for it.

-Reliability Centered Maintenance (RCM) has its definite place in the specification and design phase of new equipment and systems, and for existing critical and complicated systems.
+The RCM method has its definite place in the specification and design phase of new equipment and systems, and for existing critical and complicated systems.

 The thought process used, for example, to analyze existing preventive programs, is good, but can easily be made overcomplicated to serve the purpose.
 I have analyzed the results of many RCM implementations, and the fact is that after a very lengthy criticality and failure mode analysis, the end results have not changed the fact that a V-belt drive needs to be inspected for an obviously critical belt conveyor!